tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : The serialized and encrypted ClientHelloInner structure, encrypted using HPKE as described in {{send-ech}}.

-When offering the "ech" extension in its ClientHelloOuter, the client MUST also offer an "ech" extension in its ClientHelloInner.
-The payload of the latter is a value of type `ECHNonce` (defined in {{ech-nonce}}) with `nonce` set to a random byte string.
+When offering the "ech" extension in its ClientHelloOuter, if the server confirms acceptance and rejection, i.e., `ECHConfig.confirm_type` is "accept_and_reject", then client MUST also offer an "ech" extension in its ClientHelloInner.
+The payload is a value of type `ECHNonce` (defined in
+{{ech-nonce}}) with `nonce` set to a random byte string.

-The client-facing server SHOULD include an "ech" extension in its ServerHello in order to confirm ECH usage.
+If the server confirms acceptance and rejection, it SHOULD include an "ech" extension in its ServerHello.
 (The client interprets the absence of this extension as an indication of rejection.)
 The payload is a value of type `ECHNonce`: to indicate rejection, the server sets `nonce` to a random byte string; to indicate acceptance, the server sets `nonce` to be the payload of the "ech" extension of the ClientHelloInner.

+If the server confirms rejection only and intends to rejects, it MUST include an "ech" extension in its ServerHello.
+(The client interprets the absence of this extension as acceptance.)
+The payload is a value of type `ECHNonce` with `nonce` set to a random byte string.

-when the client offers the "ech" extension, the server MAY include an "ech" extension in its EncryptedExtensions message with the following payload:
+When the client offers the "ech" extension, the server MAY include an "ech" extension in its EncryptedExtensions message with the following payload:

 ~~~